Professional Membership

 Counsellors are expected to assess patients and determine their treatment plans in accordance with the guidelines and practice standards of their association.
 When treating a patient with an injury listed in sections 3 or 4 of the Diagnostic and Treatment Protocols in the Minor Injury Regulation made under the Insurance (Vehicle) Act, a health care practitioner must educate the patient with respect to the following:

-Former Affiliations: Lookout Housing and Health Society; Mood Disorders Association of BC; The Harbour Safe Consumption Services; Victoria Cool Aid Society; Vancouver Island Health Authority – USTAT
+Former Employment: Lookout Housing and Health Society; Mood Disorders Association of BC; The Harbour Safe Consumption Services; Victoria Cool Aid Society; Vancouver Island Health Authority – USTAT